tarwn/lessthandot-hugo/blogs/content/posts/2012-02-17-continuous-delivery-adding-the-load.md

   - wcat

 ---
 Adding load testing to my continuous build process provides several benefits for a fairly cheap entry fee.
-As the development process progresses, I&#8217;ll have a baseline and know if I add something to the application that impacts the performance.
-I&#8217;ll also be able to accurately discuss it&#8217;s performance when asked, instead of guessing.
+As the development process progresses, I'll have a baseline and know if I add something to the application that impacts the performance.
+I'll also be able to accurately discuss it's performance when asked, instead of guessing.
 And if I want to increase the performance, that same baseline will serve as a guide on my progress.

 Not every application needs to process 100,000 transactions/second, but the cost of guessing how well our application will perform tends to catch up with us.

 In the [previous post][1], I walked through using WCAT to define and execute a load test scenario against the site from my [continuous delivery project][2].
-In this post, I&#8217;ll take those WCAT scripts and incorporate them into Jenkins as a new build step in my delivery pipeline, not only running the load test but capturing the results so I can show them over time.
+In this post, I'll take those WCAT scripts and incorporate them into Jenkins as a new build step in my delivery pipeline, not only running the load test but capturing the results so I can show them over time.

 ## Prep the Server

 Before I can start configuring my new build step, I need to prep the server.
-Following the steps in my prior post, I&#8217;ll download the WCAT msi to the build server and install it, then register the build server as a WCAT client:
+Following the steps in my prior post, I'll download the WCAT msi to the build server and install it, then register the build server as a WCAT client:

 ```text
 cscript //H:cscript